Cart 0

 The client

 They cared about keeping the design connected to their farm and family history.
+Timber boards from the old shearing shed were coated in decades of lanolin (from all the sheep that had been through the shed) were used as the decking boards for the front verandah.
+The lanolin adding protection against weather.
 Reusing materials from the property, incorporating heirloom textiles and sourcing second-hand furniture were all part of creating a space that felt personal and grounded.

 The space